douglas86/nextjs-template/README.md

 - Set up [Google Authentication](https://analytify.io/get-google-client-id-and-client-secret/)
 - This needs to be set up in the Google developer console
+- Call this new Project based on the project that you are creating
 - NEXT_APP_GOOGLE_CLIENT_ID: client id
 - NEXT_APP_GOOGLE_SECRET_KEY: secret key
 - copy and paste it in the environment variable